alpgodev/numx/README.md

 # numx
-Library for Portfolio Optimization and Risk Analysis.
+High-Performance Library for Portfolio Optimization and Risk Analysis.

-VERSION 1.0  :  October 2017
+Version 1.0

 ### Currently supported systems are: